MonolithProjects/terraform-libvirt-vm/README.md

 Terraform module for KVM/Libvirt Virtual Machine.
 This module will create a libvirt domain, storage pool, system volume and configure the VM using cloud_init.
 This module is using [dmacvicar/libvirt](https://github.com/dmacvicar/terraform-provider-libvirt) Terraform provider.

-> :warning: Module is not 100% universal and not all parameters are parametrized (yet).
-For example you may need to change bridge settings or cloud init.

 ## What the module provides

 - create one or more libvirt domains